 7) Limit caffeine

 Speaking of coffee, you should already be limiting the amount of caffeine you consume while pregnant.
-In fact, the March of Dimes states that pregnant women should limit their caffeine intake to less than 200mg per day, which is equal to approximately one 12oz cup of coffee.
+In fact, The American College of Obstetricians and Gynecologists, ACOG, states that pregnant women should limit their caffeine intake to less than 200mg per day, which is equal to approximately one 12oz cup of coffee.

 8) Try a probiotic

 There are many different types of probiotics out there, and you may have to try a few different brands before you find one that works for you.
 I use and love Mary Ruth’s Liquid Probiotic, and I’ve tried quite a few.
 This one has been best for me – highly recommend it!

 9) Change your prenatal